 With our functions to display and track member terms and control soft opt-in rules, most Voyado clients should have a legal basis to process personal data for the administration of the loyalty program and send general marketing to prospects within the framework of the GDPR.
 But note that, additional processing of personal data may require consent or another legal basis as described above.

-Unsure of your current Voyado setup?
-Contact Technical support, if you need to make changes to your setup contact your Client Manager to scope the work needed to make changes.
+Unsure of your current Engage setup?
+Contact the support team, if you need to make changes to your setup, contact your Account Manager to scope the work needed to make changes.